Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

-.. title:: Create custom documents from Teachable with Plumsail Documents integration in Zapier
+.. title:: How to create custom documents from Teachable with Plumsail Documents integration in Zapier

 .. meta::
    :description: Teachable data populate certificates, diplomas, contracts, invoices, or other documents with Plumsail Documents integrations for Zapier.

-How to automatically create custom Teachable certificates or diplomas and send them to students by e-mail using Zapier
+Automatically create custom Teachable certificates or diplomas and send them to students by e-mail using Zapier
 =======================================================================================================================

 Conducting online courses or coaching business is much easier with such platforms as `Teachable <https://teachable.com/>`_.